 School is out, now let's get outside to learn!

-Our week-long summer day camps provide students grades 2 through 7 a wonderful opportunity to experience fun, science-based activities outdoors in a supportive environment.
+Our week-long summer day camps provide students in grades 2 through 7 a wonderful opportunity to experience fun, science-based activities in a supportive outdoor environment.
 Camps are led by certified and experienced environmental science educators and boast a teacher-student ratio of 1:5.
 Our students enjoy an in-depth learning experience involving Oregon's bugs, birds and other wildlife by visiting local parks and natural areas to see first-hand the animals that live right in our neighborhoods.

 Our summer camp goals are to: